mbigatti/BMXFlatButton/README.md

 ![Circular Button - Attribute Inspector](http://f.cl.ly/items/213t293C3R2L1W2I0d42/IB2.png)

 ## Notes
+- Xcode 6 beta 3: issue below is fixed but to compile the test project you'll need to apply this [fix](http://stackoverflow.com/questions/24622650/xcode-6-beta-3-invalid-virtual-filesystem-overlay-file).
-Due to a current Interface Builder limitation, the Custom Class Class field does not show the `FlatButton` and `CircularButton` options in the selection box, you'll need to write them manually.
+- Xcode 6 beta 2: due to a Interface Builder limitation, the Custom Class Class field does not show the `FlatButton` and `CircularButton` options in the selection box, you'll need to write them manually.

 ### Contact
 [http://bigatti.it](http://bigatti.it)